matthoendorf/matthoendorf.github.io/business-checklist.md

   - Deploy no-cost tools for forms, CRMs, or internal tracking

 - **Technical Strategy**
-  - Advise on when to upgrade from Square to Shopify or Stripe
+  - Advise on what services to use
   - Help future-proof systems for scaling

 ---